The IUCN World Heritage Outlook 4 will be launched at the IUCN World Conservation Congress in October 2025

 The IUCN World Heritage Outlook's main goal is to help improve the conservation of natural World Heritage sites and strengthen the World Heritage Convention through transparency and a proactive approach.
 Its objectives are to:

-- Identify the most pressing conservation issues affecting natural World Heritage sites and support sites in addressing these issues.
+• Identify the most pressing conservation issues affecting World Heritage sites inscribed for their natural values and the actions needed to remedy those issues.

 Background

-Until the IUCN World Heritage Outlook was developed, less than half of all natural sites – those affected by serious conservation issues – were regularly tracked through joint reactive monitoring by UNESCO and IUCN, in its role as advisory body on natural World Heritage.
-The IUCN World Heritage Outlook fills the information gap on the remaining sites through proactive and more regular monitoring.
+Until the IUCN World Heritage Outlook was developed, less than half of all natural sites – those affected by serious conservation issues – were regularly tracked through joint reactive monitoring by UNESCO and IUCN, in its role as Advisory Body on natural World Heritage.
+The IUCN World Heritage Outlook complements the Convention’s statutory monitoring mechanisms by providing an independent, global, snapshot evaluation of all natural and mixed World Heritage sites - in 2014, 2017, 2020 and now 2025.
+Produced by IUCN, it supports World Heritage site managers and management authorities, governments, NGOs, scientific institutions and Indigenous Peoples’ Organisations.

 Facts and figures on natural World Heritage

-Natural World Heritage sites include 202 terrestrial sites, 50 marine sites, 19 transnational sites, and 17 sites on the List of World Heritage in Danger.
+Natural World Heritage sites account for around 8% of the total surface area covered by all 280,000+ terrestrial and marine protected areas worldwide including 18 transboundary sites, and 15 sites on the List of World Heritage in Danger.

 Disclaimer